sudhirpratapyadav/upsc_ethics_gs4/README.md

 ## Chapter 4: Emotional Intelligence
 ### Syllabus
 1. concepts, and their utilities and application in administration and governance

+### Definition, Quotes and Examples
+- Definition - Emotional intelligence or EI is the ability to understand and manage your own emotions, and those of the people around you
+- "Our emotions have a mind of their own, one which can hold views quite independently of our rational mind." -- Daniel Goleman
+- “It is very important to understand that emotional intelligence is not the opposite of Intelligence, it is not the triumph of heart over head.
+It is the unique intersection of both.” -- David Caruso
+- Examples
+	- Krishna showed great EI while understanding and managing the emotions of Arjuna to make him follow path of Dharma even in state of emotional weakness.

 ## Chapter 5: Moral Thinkers and Philosophers
 ### Syllabus